naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 You can add additional parameters in the shortcode to customize your Stripe checkout button.

 * **button_text** - The text displayed inside the button (e.g. button_text="Pay Now").
 The default is "Buy Now".
+* **button_image** - The image that will act as the button (e.g. button_image="https://example.com/wp-content/uploads/pay-now-button.png").
+The default is a plain button with the text "Buy Now".
 * **success_url** - The URL to which Stripe will redirect upon completion of a successful payment (e.g. success_url="https://example.com/success").
 The default is the Return URL specified in the settings.
 * **cancel_url** - The URL to which Stripe will redirect after a payment is canceled. (e.g. cancel_url="https://example.com/payment-canceled").
 The default is the home URL for your site.
 * **mode** - The mode of the checkout (e.g. mode="subscription").
 The default is "payment".